taubyte/dream/README.md

 ## Running HTTP Resources

-HTTP resources run locally on Dreamland.
+HTTP resources run locally on Dream.
 You need to add the domains for these resources to your `/etc/hosts` file under `127.0.0.1`.
 To access these resources, you also need the port that the substrate node is running on.
 Once you have the domain and the port, you can access the resource at `{domain}:{port}/{path}`.

 ## Viewing Port Information